gktval/Multi-Agent-AI/README.md

 pip install .
 ```

+Use the requirements.txt file to set up a python environment with all necessary packages installed.

 3. Navigate to the `python/` folder.
 Run the file `main.py` found in the `python/` folder.

 ### Instructions